422 Comments

 GoodGrief-239's avatar

-Would love for you to dig into your observation when you have time, Jeff:
+Would love for you to dig into your observation in your intro when you have time, Jeff:

 The specific asymmetry you identified is real.
 Memorial Day 2025 โ€” no active war, extensive coverage.
 Memorial Day 2026 โ€” active war with named American dead, less coverage.
 If anything an active wartime Memorial Day demands more solemn attention to the fallen, not less.
 Whatever their position on the Iran operationโ€™s wisdom, the 13 Americans who died in it were real people who deserve to be named today.
 Thatโ€™s not a political statement.
 Thatโ€™s basic human decency.